AmyWilford/Horiseon---Semantic-HTML-refactor/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

-### Usage:

-Review commit history to view steps taken to refractor code.

 ### Technologies:

 - HTML
 - CSS

+### Usage:

+Review commit history to view steps taken to refractor code.

+### Demo:

+To view a reference image of deployed site: [assets/images/Module01-Challenge-Demo-Image.png]

 ### Deployment: